anamiikajha/AuthPage/README.md

 # AuthPage
-- AuthPage is a simple authentication page for web applications, providing user login and registration functionality.
+- AuthPage is a simple landing page for web applications, providing user login and registration interface.

 - It is made in vanilla HTML, CSS, and JavaScript, which can show dummy data in login in and registration view.